David Belasco: Career

 Other stars whose careers he helped launch included Jeanne Eagels, who would later achieve immortality as Sadie Thompson in Rain (1923), which played for 340 performances.
 Belasco discovered and managed the careers of Lenore Ulric and David Warfield, both of whom became major stars on Broadway.
 He launched the career of Barbara Stanwyck, and was responsible for changing her name.

 Belasco is perhaps most famous for two works that were adapted as highly popular operas.
 He adapted the short story Madame Butterfly as a play with the same name.
 He also wrote the play The Girl of the Golden West.
 Both of these works were adapted as operas by Italian composer Giacomo Puccini (Madama Butterfly 1904—twice, after revision) and La fanciulla del West (1910).

 In other adaptations, more than forty motion pictures have been made from the many plays that Belasco wrote.

 Many prominent performers of the late 19th and early 20th centuries sought the opportunity to work with Belasco; among them were D. W. Griffith, Helen Hayes, Lillian Gish, Mary Pickford and Cecil B. DeMille.
 DeMille's father had been close friends with Belasco.
 After DeMille graduated from the American Academy of Dramatic Arts, he began his stage career under Belasco's guidance.
 DeMille's later methods of handling actors, using dramatic lighting and directing films, were modeled after Belasco's staging techniques.

 Pickford appeared in his plays The Warrens of Virginia at the first Belasco Theatre in 1907 and A Good Little Devil in 1913.
 The two remained in touch after Pickford began working in Hollywood; Belasco appeared with her in the 1914 film adaptation of A Good Little Devil.
 He is credited as giving Pickford her stage name as well.
 He also worked with Lionel Barrymore, who starred in his play Laugh, Clown, Laugh opposite Lucille Kahn, whose Broadway career Belasco launched.
 Belasco was a member of The Lambs from 1893 to 1931.

 Marriage

 David Belasco was married to Cecilia Loverich for over fifty years.
 They had two daughters, Reina (who later married producer Morris Gest) and Augusta.

 Death

-Belasco died in 1931 at the age of 77 in Manhattan.
+Belasco died on May 14, 1931, at the age of 77 in Manhattan.
+His funeral was held at Central Synagogue, Manhattan.
 He was interred in the Linden Hill Jewish Cemetery on Metropolitan Avenue in Ridgewood, Queens.